Ingredients:

 Directions:

-Place the two halves of butternut squash on a baking sheet with a little bit of water.
-Bake at 375° for about 35 to 45 minutes, or until it is very tender.
+- Place the two halves of butternut squash on a baking sheet with a little bit of water.
+Bake for 35 to 45 minutes, or until it is very tender.
 Take it out and set aside to cool.